 - It comes with a free platform, the JimdoFree.
 While this is a limited account, you can still create a functional website.
 You won’t be pressured to upgrade either, and you can keep your free account for as long as you want.
 You don’t even have to enter your credit card details.

-What I Didn’t Like about Jimdo
+What We Didn’t Like about Jimdo

 - Jimdo is a bit limited in terms of templates, and the quality isn’t fantastic either.
 There are some other website builders that only have limited templates, but they are all incredibly professional.
 That being said, Jimdo is clearly trying to improve on this, adding features such as full background videos and slideshows.